…that mankind are more disposed to suffer while evils are sufferable, than to right themselves by abolishing the forms to which they are accustomed.

 Given the attention span of the average American adult, it is extremely difficult to convey a thoughtful and detailed message to the masses.
 Nonetheless, we must make our best attempt.
-The current situation in Oregon, the previous situation at the Bundy Ranch, and future events yet to come, have at the core an ever expanding U.S. Federal Government with an seemingly unquenchable thirst for control over state land.
+The current situation in Oregon, the previous situation at the Bundy Ranch, and future events yet to come, have at the core an ever-expanding U.S. Federal Government with a seemingly unquenchable thirst for control over state land.

 Federal agencies, such as the Bureau of Land Management, the Environmental Protection Agency, the Bureau of Alcohol, Tobacco, Firearms, Explosives, Chips and Dip, have been given a blank check to write memorandums and issue directives all without the burden of accountability to the American voter and taxpayer.

 The question before the people of the United States is whether or not the creation of autonomous agencies, whose allegiance is to their masters in the District of Columbia, not the individual citizen, jives with the founding principles of the nation and indeed passes Constitutional muster.